ViktoriaThmrv/mental-health-survey/Project.md

 This SQL query examines whether the availability of anonymity influences individuals' likelihood of seeking help for mental health issues.
 It calculates the percentage of individuals who sought help when anonymity was provided compared to those who did not have anonymity.

 ### Query explaination
-1. Subquery - It groups the survey data by whether anonymity was offered or not, counting how many people there are in each group total and how many of them sought help seek_help_yes.
-2. Outer SELECT Statement - It uses the results from the subquery to calculate the percentage of people who sought help in each group.
+Firstly, the subquery groups the survey data based on whether anonymity was offered or not.
+Within this subquery, it counts the total number of people in each group and the number of individuals who sought help `seek_help_yes`.
+And secondly, the outer `SELECT` statement utilizes the results obtained from the subquery to calculate the percentage of people who sought help in each respective group.

 ### SQL query
 ```sql